Salmon is one of the most nutritious foods on the planet.

 What’s more, astaxanthin may even help prevent skin damage and help you look younger.

-Salmon contains between 0.4–3.8 mg of astaxanthin per 3.5 ounces (100 grams), with sockeye salmon providing the highest amount (
+According to a 2014 review, salmon contains 0.4–3.8 mg of astaxanthin per 3.5 ounces (100 grams), with sockeye salmon providing the highest amount (

 Astaxanthin is an antioxidant found in salmon that may benefit heart, brain, nervous system, and skin health.

 7. May reduce the risk of heart disease

 Eating salmon on a regular basis may help protect against heart disease (